elenatheodora/AmateurVoices/README.md

-# AmateurVoices
+# A Listener-Evaluated Dataset of Amateur Karaoke Singing and Audiobook Narration
-AmateurVoices: A Dataset of Amateur Karaoke Singing and Audiobook Narration with Human Ratings of Vocal Expression and Recording Quality
+AES International Conference on Artificial Intelligence and Machine Learning for Audio, 2025

 AmateurVoices_Raw.csv includes each listener evaluation, RAW, in a row.